sonertari/UTMFW/README.md

 	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz

 - Update the configuration files under config with the ones in the new versions of packages:
-    + Also update Doxyfile if the doxygen version changed
+    + Also update Doxyfile if the doxygen version has changed

 - Update PFRE:
     + Update PFRE to the current version, support changes in pf if any
-    + Create the man2web package and install
+    + Create and install the man2web package
-    + Produce pf.conf.html from pf.conf(2) using man2web
+    + Produce pf.conf.html from pf.conf(5) using man2web
     + Merge PFRE changes from the previous pf.conf.html, most importantly the anchors

 - Update phpseclib to its new version if any: